YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - High interaction honeypots.  emulates certain protocols or services.
 - Research honeypots. gather information about the black hat community. not to a specific organization.

+fingerprinting: Matching OS characteristics from a scan to a database in Nmap.

 find honey pots:
 - Honeyd Honeypot: perform time-based TCP fingerprinting methods
 - User-Mode Linux (UML) Honeypot: analyze /proc/mounts, /proc/interrupts, and /proc/cmdline, which contain UML-specific information.